 |U-449||22 Aug 1942||24 Jun 1943 (+)||1 patrol (24 days)|

 Hermann Otto joined the German Navy (Reichsmarine) in 1933.
-He served on the gunnery training ship Brummer from May 1939 to Jan 1941 when he began his U-boat training.
+He served on the gunnery training ship Brummer May 1939 - Jan 1941, when he commenced U-boat training.
 He finished his courses in June 1941 (Busch & Röll, 1999).

 Oblt.
-Hermann Otto went through U-boat Commander training from June to July 1942 when he began his U-boat familiarization (Baubelehrung) in preparation for his own command (Busch & Röll, 1999).
+Otto went through U-boat Commander training June - July 1942, when he began U-boat construction familiarization (Baubelehrung) in preparation for his own command (Busch & Röll, 1999).

-Hermann Otto commissioned the new type VIIC boat U-449 on 22 August 1942 and spent the next winter working up boat and crew in the Baltic.
-Finally on June 1 1943 Oblt.
-Hermann Otto departed for his first patrol from Kiel (Busch & Röll, 1997).
+Hermann Otto commissioned the type VIIC U-boat U-449 on 22 August 1942 and spent the next winter working up boat and crew in the Baltic.
+On June 1 1943 Oblt.
+Otto departed for his first patrol from Kiel (Busch & Röll, 1997).

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.

 Busch, R. and Röll, H-J. (1997).
 Der U-Bootkrieg 1939-1945 (Band 2).